ProDefinition/Miau/README.md

-# Newb X Legacy
+# Miau Graphics

 Built to be an absolute beast, **Miau** is a RenderDragon Shader that focuses entirely on ultra realistic stunning aesthetics.
-Fully compatible with Minecraft Bedrock 1.26+ (Windows/Android/iOS).
+Fully compatible with Minecraft Bedrock 1.26+ (Windows/Android/iOS), built off of the Newb Framework.

 <br>